thedarredondo/data-science-fundamentals/README.md

 Once the dealine for a project has passed, I give students one day to collaborate as much as they like in preperation for oral presentations.
 This also gives me time to grade.

 The next day, I select a random sample of students to present.
-I'll average those students' presentation performances, and apply that average as everyone's presentation grade.
+I average those students' presentation performances, and apply that average as everyone's presentation grade.

 #### Late policy/Absence Policy